jvanbruegge/binder_datatypes/README.md

     (We have added this printing command, and the other two shown below, at the end of the theory thys/Generic_Strong_Rule_Induction.thy.)

     The locale for Thm.
 19 is called `Induct`.
-Since Thm.
-19 follows from Thm.
-22, we establish a sublocale relationship, between the two, `sublocale Induct < IInduct`.
-This required us to prove that the assumptions of the `Induct` locale imply (a suitable instantiation of) those of the `IInduct` locale, and this allowed to us to make available in `Induct` (the same suitable instantiation of) the facts proved in `IInduct`.
+The fact that Thm.
+19 is a particular case of (i.e., follows from)  Thm.
+22 is captured by a sublocale relationship `sublocale Induct < IInduct`.
+Establishing this required us to prove that the assumptions of the `Induct` locale imply (the suitable instantiation of) those of the `IInduct` locale, and this allowed to us to make available in `Induct` (the same suitable instantiation of) the facts proved in `IInduct`.
 In short, we obtain Thm.
+18 from Thm.
 22 as a conseuqnece of this sublocale relationship; we named this theorem `strong_induct`.
 This theorem too can be contemplated outside of its locale:

         ```
     print_statement IInduct.strong_iinduct[unfolded